This post was last updated July 16, 2020.

 Side leg lifts work the hips, glutes and thighs.
-They are appropriate for any level.
-If you have a collagen disorder like EDS or MCAD, be careful not to hyper-extend yourself when doing these exercises and stay in normal range of motion, while keeping your leg and foot in line with your body.
+They are appropriate for any level of exercise.
+If you have a collagen disorder like EDS, HSD or MCAS, be careful not to hyper-extend yourself when doing these exercises and stay in normal range of motion, while keeping your leg and foot in line with your body.

 For full instruction on the side leg lift, see this video: